Administrative Assistant

 (particular knowledge/skills related to client and/or agency needs)

-• Enthusiasm for and ability to work in a remote wilderness setting.
+• Enthusiasm for and ability to work in a remote wilderness setting

-• Willingness to participate in a mutual review after 6-months.
+• Willingness to participate in a mutual review after 6 months

-• Pledges to work in ways that support and fulfill Holden Village’s Mission, Vision, and Values and
+• Pledges to work in ways that support and fulfill Holden Village’s Mission, Vision, and Values and commits to the terms of the Community of Practice Agreement

-• Abides by Holden Village’s Community Health Protocols and Practices.
+• Abides by Holden Village’s Community Health Protocols and Practices

 COMPENSATION & BENEFITS